profundobono/adamhillerlaw.com/about.md

 * Assessment lien foreclosure and litigation
 * Mechanics’ liens
 * Eviction/writ of possession
-* Low-cost uncontested judgments
+* Low-cost uncontested judgment options

 Mr. Hiller is also pleased to offer mediation services in bankruptcy and related disputes, as well as in resolution of commercial cases.

 Hiller Law strives to exceed being a mere business and gives back to the community in so many ways.
-Please visit our Community Involvement page for more information on giving back.
+Please visit the Community Involvement page for more information on giving back.

 Adam Hiller and Brian Arban formed the firm in 2011 under the name Hiller & Arban, LLC.
 It became Hiller Law, LLC in April 2017 when Mr. Arban left the firm.